Directly contact the Caldicott Guardian about Information Governance

-- To have computerised prescriptions ready for collection within 48 hours.
+- To have computerised prescriptions ready for collection within 2 full working days time.

 In the event of violent or abusive behaviour by a patient to doctors, nurses, any member of staff or persons present on the practice premises, we have the right to remove the patient from the premises if necessary with the help of police, and request immediate removal of the patient from the practice list.
 If a patient subjects any member of the team to excessive demands, intimidation, swearing or vexacious complaints, then deduction of the patient will be requested because of a permanent breakdown in relationship, following an initial warning at any time in the previous 12 months.

 Private medical examinations for HGV licences, sport activities, etc. can be provided but there is a charge according to guidelines from the British Medical Association.
 A charge will also be incurred for medical forms, passport photos, driving licence etc which we will require in advance of completing any forms or reports.

 The surgery has a limited amount donated by patients.
 Equipment will be available from the surgery Mondays to Fridays 8am to 6.30pm.
 Please ask at reception or ring.
 Please return any borrowed equipment promptly and in same condition as when collected.
 Thank you.